mb010/mb010.github.io/index.md

 working on AI and Radio Astronomy.
 Feel free to reach out!

-My research interests include AI and radio astronomy and are outlined on my [Research](/research/) page.
-I hope to expand on various concepts from time to time in a more educational, exploratory and detailed format in my [Posts](/posts/).
+My research interests include AI, deep learning, robustness, generalisability, augmentations and radio astronomy.
+I aim to outline these for the non-technical reader on my [Research](/research/) page.

 ###### SKAO-JBCA ML Club